Debbie-alt/Debbie-alt/README.md

 # Hi there!  👋
 Welcome to my GitHub profile!
-I am Funmilayo, a Frontend Developer with love for coding and building wonderful projects.
+I am Funmilayo, a Software Developer with love for coding and building wonderful projects.

 ## About Me

-- 💻 I enjoy working with technologies like JavaScript, TypeScript, React, and Next.js.
+- 💻 I enjoy working with technologies like JavaScript, TypeScript, React, Next.js, Python and Rust.
-- 🌱 I'm currently learning blockchain development
+- 🌱 I'm currently learning blockchain development.
 - 💬 Ask me about anything related to web development, software engineering, or technology in general.
 I'm always happy to help!
 - 📫 You can reach me via [Email](funmmy565@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile).